beginning of content

 If a diagnosis of lymphoedema is made, your doctor may refer you to a specialist lymphoedema centre or clinic for treatment.

-While lymphoedema cannot be cured, it may be possible to keep it under control using complex lymphoedema therapy (CLT).
-This treatment consists of:
+While lymphoedema cannot be cured, it may be possible to keep it under control using complex decongestive therapy (CDT).
+This treatment involves several steps:

 Can lymphoedema be prevented?